timdream/wordfreq/API.md

 * `workerUrl`: (`WordFreq` only) Specify the url of `wordfreq.worker.js`.
 * `languages`: Array of keywords to specify languages to process for the instance.
 Available keywords are `chinese`, `english`.
 Default to both.
 * `stopWordSets`: Array of keywords to specify the built-in set of stop words to exclude in the count.
-Available: `cjk`, `english1`.
-Default to both.
+Available: `cjk`, `english1`, and `english2`.
+Default to all.
 * `stopWords`: Array of words/phrases to exclude in the count.
 Case insensitive.
 * `filterSubstring`: (Chinese language only) Filter out the recounted substring.
 Default to `true`.
 * `maxiumPhraseLength`: (Chinese language only) Maxium length to consider a phrase.
 Default to `8`.